 Girls are encouraged to read widely, study a rich variety of texts, develop skills of literacy and oral expression, and write for differing audiences.

-Girls study GCSE English Language and IGCSE English Literature.
+Girls study GCSE English Language and English Literature.
 The English Language GCSE includes writing, speaking and listening tasks, and language analysis and textual comparison of fiction and non-fiction texts from the 19th, 20th and 21st centuries.
-The IGCSE Literature course includes close study of 19th Century literature, poetry, a modern novel or drama text and Shakespeare.
+The GCSE Literature course includes close study of 19th Century literature, poetry, a modern novel or drama text and Shakespeare.

 Head of English: Miss Laura Price BA MSc